What are the symptoms of depression?

 Is depression more common among people with HIV?

-Although anyone can suffer from depression, it’s twice as common among people who are HIV positive.
+Although anyone can suffer from depression, it’s twice as common among people who are living with HIV.
 Around one in three people living with HIV have some symptoms of depression at some point in their lives.

 Despite these figures, depression is not an inevitable aspect of living with HIV – but it could be triggered if you feel anxious or uncertain about your future.